 Plateaus Are Part of the Process

 The most important thing to understand: plateaus don’t mean failure.
-They mean your body is adapting, and your treatment plan needs to adapt too.
+They mean your body is adapting, and your provider's treatment plan needs to adapt too.
 Patients who stay the course through plateaus with physician support consistently achieve their long-term goals.

-Talk to Your Physician | Do I Need to Exercise on GLP3 Programs?
+Find a Licensed Provider | Do I Need to Exercise on GLP-1 Medications?